FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 draft: true
 ---

 I have a homelab, but accessing it from outside my home network was always a pain.
-I didn't want to deal with the hassle of toggling VPNs on every device just to watch something on Jellyfin, so I created **Knocker**!
+I didn't want to deal with the hassle of toggling VPNs on every device just to watch something on Jellyfin, so I created Knocker!

-It's a knock-based access control service for your homelab that actually plays nice with mobile apps.
-It has clients for Web, Android, and Desktop.
+It's a knock-based access control service for your homelab that actually works with mobile apps with clients on most platforms used by homelabbers.

 <!-- markdownlint-disable MD033 -->
 {{< video src="knocker-video.webm" autoplay="true" poster="./.png" >}}